-The inelastic $J/\psi$ helicity distributions in the photoproduction regime have been measured and compared to leading-order QCD predictions in both CS and CO frameworks.
-In particular the helicity parameters $\lambda$ and $\nu$ have been analysed, in the target frame, as a function of the $J/\psi p_T$ and inelasticity, z.
-Within the experimental and theoretical errors both the CS and CO predictions have been found to fit the data reasonably well but from the analysis of the azimuthal distributions the ZEUS data seem to disfavor the colour singlet only picture.
-Applying a $\chi^2$ test to the colour singlet only prediction for the parameter $\nu$ as a function of z a $\chi^2/n.d.f.$ value of 2.71 for 5 n.d.f. is found, this test however neglects an unknown theoretical uncertainty due to higher order corrections.
-As the helicity measurements are mainly shape measurements, higher-order corrections are not expected to change the theoretical picture very significantly.
-An explicit NLO calculation is however required to quantify the theoretical uncertainty [11].
+The $J/\psi$ helicity distributions in inelastic photoproduction have been measured and compared to leading-order QCD predictions in both CS and CO frameworks.
+The helicity parameters $\lambda$ and $\nu$ have been analysed, in the target frame, as a function of the $J/\psi p_T$ and inelasticity, z.
+Within the experimental and theoretical errors, both the CS and CO predictions have been found to fit the data reasonably well, but from the analysis of the azimuthal distributions the ZEUS data seem to disfavor the colour singlet only picture.
+This conclusion comes from the analysis of the parameter $\nu$ as a function of z and $p_T$ , in this case ZEUS data are better described by a LO theoretical calculation taking care of CS and CO contributions.
+This trend has been confirmed and made stronger by the increased statistics available with respect to the previous ZEUS preliminary result.
+An explicit NLO calculation is however required to quantify the theoretical uncertainty even if the helicity measurements, being mainly shape measurements, are not expected to be very sensitive to higher-order corrections.